-The world revolves under the effort of those who ask “why?”, yet advances with the exploits of those who wonder “why not?”.
+The world goes round on the sweat of those who ask “why?”, yet progresses with the exploits of those who wonder “why not?”.
 Kon-Tiki, a Foreign Film nominee from the 2013 Oscars, tells the tale of a “why not?”
 Norwegian named Thor Heyerdahl.
 While he did not possess the strength nor the abilities of the mythological god that shares his name, both characters share the same self determination, stubbornness and love for adventure.

 Kon-Tiki in a Nutshell